 Historic engagement between Zambia NGO Water Forum and South Africa’s Parliament Portfolio Committee catalyses regional legislative action on water.

-Honorable Silas Aogon is the Member of Parliament for Kumi Municipality, Kumi District, in the Parliament of Uganda.
+Honourable Silas Aogon is the Member of Parliament for Kumi Municipality, Kumi District, in the Parliament of Uganda.
 First elected in 2016 as an independent, he was re-elected in 2021 and again in January 2026, making him a three-term parliamentarian.
 A Certified Public Accountant of Uganda with a Bachelor’s degree in Finance and Accounting, Hon.
 Aogon served eight years in public service as an accountant before entering politics.
 In Parliament, he has served on the Committees of Natural Resources and Environment, Public Service, Government Assurances and Implementation, Agriculture, and Public Accounts (Central Government).
 He also chairs the ruling-party-leaning Independents in Parliament.

 Since 2021, Hon.
 Aogon has served as Chairperson of the Uganda Parliamentary Forum on Water, Sanitation, and Hygiene, one of the longest-standing and most active parliamentary water caucuses in the world, with over 142 members.
 In this role, he has advocated for increased water sector budgets and greater accountability in service delivery.
 In November 2025, he represented the Deputy Speaker at the launch of World Vision Uganda’s $48.7 million water and sanitation plan spanning 41 districts.
 He is also a member of the Uganda Parliamentary Alliance on Food and Nutrition and the Parliamentary Forum on Social Protection, and he championed the National Legal Aid Bill in 2022.

-Honorable Thomas Alexander Goshua II is a Member of the House of Representatives in the 55th Liberian Legislature, representing Electoral District #5, Grand Bassa County, now serving his second term.
+Honourable Thomas Alexander Goshua II is a Member of the House of Representatives in the 55th Liberian Legislature, representing Electoral District #5, Grand Bassa County, now serving his second term.
 He holds a Baccalaureate degree (Cum Laude) in Economics from the Liberia Christian College and a Graduate degree in Finance from the Cuttington University Graduate Program.
 With over twenty-four years of professional experience as an accountant, auditor, administrator, and banker, Rep. Goshua brings deep financial expertise to his legislative work.
 In the House of Representatives, he serves on the Committees on Drugs, Rehabilitation & Reintegration (Chairman); Water and Sanitation Hygiene & Environment (Co-Chairman); State Owned Enterprises (Secretary); Post & Telecommunications; and Maritime.
 He formerly chaired the Grand Bassa Legislative Caucus and serves as National Vice Chairman for Political and International Affairs of the Alternative National Congress (ANC).

 Rep. Goshua is Chairman of the WASH Legislative Caucus in the Liberian Legislature.
 He is also Founder and Chairman of the Board of the Gbokpadyu Foundation Inc., a local NGO promoting peace, unity, reconciliation, development, WASH initiatives, education, medical outreach, and drug abuse awareness and advocacy in Grand Bassa County and beyond, with activities aligned to the United Nations Sustainable Development Goals.
 He is a member of LIONS Clubs International, providing community service through the Paynesville Orient Lions Club.